 Practicing physicians are seeing many changes in all aspects of medicine that have far-reaching implications for future medical practice and future generations of physicians.
 The CLRPD engages an ongoing environmental scan to help physicians and the AMA identify, anticipate and address emerging issues early.

 The CLRPD’s assessment of the changing health care environment is available to AMA members and the general public in the form of Health Care Trends.
 Sections of the 2013-2014 edition are now available at no charge from www.ama-assn.org/go/healthcaretrends.
 A brief registration is required, and each chapter has been approved for AMA PRA Category 1 Credit™.
 Non-physicians may access the chapters and receive certificates of participation.
-Subsequent sections of the 2013-2014 edition will be released every few months to ensure the information is timely and relevant.
 Any comments or thoughts?

 The CLRPD solicits, synthesizes and analyzes comments from the Associations' stakeholders, including AMA Councils, Sections and Special Groups, AMA Specialty and Service Society, and the Commission to End Health Care Disparities, on emerging issues, as well as what changes they are seeing in day-to-day medical practice.
 The Council also seeks similar input from the broader physician population through informal means and review of secondary sources.
 Any comments, thoughts?